meherc99/aiso-hackathon/README.md

 - Tests, CI & linting — add unit/integration tests and a GitHub Actions workflow to run checks on push/PR.
 - Docker & deployment manifests — containerize services and provide a simple production deployment recipe.
 - Metrics & observability — basic logging, health endpoints, and metrics for job cadence and API latency.
+- Deploying the SlackBot online — After implementing the features above, the SlackBot can be deployed on Slack to ensure it can run independently from the local environment.

 If you'd like, I can convert these to GitHub issues, add a prioritized backlog, or scaffold CI/tests for the project next.